Optimising energy services for EV charging solutions

 Vehicle-to-Grid (V2G) is an advanced charging technology that enables two-way power flow between an electric vehicle (EV) battery and the electricity grid.
 It transforms EVs from passive energy consumers into mobile energy assets that can both draw power from and supply it to the grid.

-By balancing supply and demand—particularly during peak periods—V2G helps stabilise the grid, reduce disruptions and maintain normal operating frequency.
-It also creates new revenue streams for charging point operators and allows EV drivers to benefit from participation in energy markets.
+By balancing supply and demand—particularly during peak periods—V2G helps stabilise the grid, reduce disruptions and maintain normal energy operating frequency.
+It also creates new revenue streams for Virta, charging point operators to participate in energy markets, while EV drivers benefit from preferred lower prices than regular charging.

-As not all EVs support bidirectional charging, pricing must distinguish compatible vehicles to avoid losses for CPOs.
-The design therefore informs drivers about V2G and gives them control over energy sharing, while safeguarding battery life and minimum charge requirements.
+As not all EVs support bidirectional charging, pricing models must differentiate between compatible vehicles that can share energy with the grid and those that cannot, in order to avoid losses for CPOs.
+From the EV driver’s perspective, it is essential to provide clear information about V2G functionality and to offer meaningful control over energy sharing, while safeguarding battery health and respecting minimum charge requirements for their daily commuting.

 Virta Energy